-Specialist employment law barrister, Elizabeth George, joined didlaw in 2019.
+Specialist employment law barrister and didlaw’s Legal Director, Elizabeth George, joined didlaw in 2019.
 An “outstanding lawyer” and “one of the leading claimant lawyers in London” (The Legal 500, 2019).

 A leader in her field, Elizabeth provides specialist advice and representation in both contentious and non-contentious matters across all areas of employment and discrimination law.
 Working as a solicitor before qualifying as a barrister at top ranked employment set, Cloisters, Elizabeth has litigated tirelessly on behalf of employees and has achieved considerable success.